Universal Design for Learning Session: Valuable Insights for All Educators

 More News

 The latest issue of our quarterly newsletter, Educator Connection, is here!
-This issue includes HEA Presents New AI Courses for Hawaii Educators, HEA/HSTA-Retired Special Education Micro Grant and much more.
+This issue includes our 2025-26 scholarship recipients and find out about applying for TAAC grants and much more.
 Look out for your copy in the mail, arriving this week!

 No results found.